Sultaneous/gamzia/README.md

 ## <a id="info_filedescriptor">FileDescriptor</a>

 The FileDescriptor class was a purpose built class for implementation of the [FBomb](https://www.github.com/Sultaneous/fbomb) file-transfer protocol.
-However, when building clients and servers supportring FBomb, it became useful to break out FileDescriptor as a generic class for quick adoption.
+However, when building clients and servers supporting FBomb, it became useful to break out FileDescriptor as a generic class for quick adoption.

 FileDescriptor assembles important metadata about a particular file in the file system.
 It is quickly transformed into a simple JSON representation, and the serialized JSON is easily sent over the network between client and server.
 The same logic was replicated in C# to produce a C# FBomb client which seamlessly communicates with a Python based FBomb server.

-To create the JSON object, first the class fields are populated, afterwhich reflection is used to extract the public value attributes and create a dictionary.
+To create the JSON object, first the class fields are populated, after which reflection is used to extract the public value attributes and create a dictionary.
 Python's JSON library handles dictionaries quite well, and outputs the JSON string.
 Deserialization is done via a static factory method, which converts the JSON representation back to a dictionary and then dynamically populates a new FileDescriptor instance with the values (again, using reflection style techniques).

 #### Usage examples:
 ``` python